 - not be a security risk;

 - attend a ceremony and take the oath of citizenship

 I’ve lost my citizenship card/certificate.
 How do I replace it?

-If your certificate was lost, stolen, damaged or destroyed, you should complete the application for Lost or Damaged Citizenship Certificate.
+If your certificate was lost, stolen, damaged, or destroyed, you should complete the application for a Lost or Damaged Citizenship Certificate.

 I have legally changed my name.
 Do I need to change my name on my Canadian citizenship certificate?